ankit92ios/LeaveTrackerCRM/README.md

 # Leave Tracker CRM — Salesforce LWC App

-A Salesforce Lightning Web Components (LWC) application that lets employees submit and track leave requests, and allows managers to review and action their team's requests — all within a single custom Salesforce app.
+A Salesforce Lightning Web Components (LWC) application that lets employees submit and track leave requests, and allows managers to review and action their team's requests — all within a single Salesforce app.

 ## Screenshot